Green Bin

 Who is not eligible?

-Residential units which receive private waste collection services or are Industrial, commercial and/or Institutional locations outside of the Daily Collection Route will be not be eligible to participate in the Green Bin program at this time.
+Residential units that receive private waste collection services or are Industrial, commercial and/or Institutional locations outside of the Daily Collection Route are not eligible to participate in the Green Bin program at this time.

 How will the organic bins be collected?